algosup/2024-2025-project-5-bubble-intermarche-team-8/documents/functional_specification/functional_specification.md

 ---

-Many color charts has been defined for this project, but only three choices have been kept.
+Many color charts have been defined for this project, but only three choices have been kept.
 They are the following:

 | Colors           | Choice 1 | Choice 2 | Choice 3 |
 | ---------------- | -------- | -------- | -------- |